codery12321/ece362/labs/lab09/README.md

 View the results of a zero-byte write to the I2C device address of the MCP23008 on your USB logic analyzer.
 Make sure you see something like Figure 3.
 Note the presence of the acknowledge bit in the single-byte transfer. **Follow the instructions in step 1.3.1 to set up the AD2 to observe a transaction.**

-![Figure 3: An acknowledged zero-byte write to the MCP23008](images/figure3.png)
+![Figure 3: An acknowledged zero-byte write to the MCP23008](images/figure3.png) *Figure 3: An acknowledged zero-byte write to the MCP23008*

 If you change your test subroutine to use the incorrect I2C device address, you should see something like Figure 4.
 Because no device responds to this address, no acknowledgement is sent.

-![Figure 4: An unacknowledged zero-byte write to a vacant I2C device address](images/figure4.png)
+![Figure 4: An unacknowledged zero-byte write to a vacant I2C device address](images/figure4.png) *Figure 4: An unacknowledged zero-byte write to a vacant I2C device address*

 There is some advice on page 39 of the lecture notes for debugging I2C problems.
 The instructions are useful for more than only this lab experiment.
 When something does not work, it is most helpful to reduce the speed, remove extraneous devices, reduce the system to a minimum to be able to analyze it.
 Note that not all devices respond to the "general call" address.
 Neither the MCP23008 nor the 24AA32AF appear to.